CS340-21/news/README.md

 * Project - 50%: one original project a group of 4
    students.
 The project will explore one or more of the themes covered in the course that students find particularly compelling.
-The group needs to submit a project proposal (2 pages IEEE format).
+The group needs to submit a project proposal (2 pages markup format - details to follow).
 The proposal should provide a brief motivation of the project, detailed discussion of the data that will be obtained or used in the project, along with a time-line of milestones, and expected outcome.